 Where can I get more information about setting up a wellness program?

 Learn more about wellness programs and how to set up a workplace wellness program for your business.
 The toolkit contains the brochure Workplace Wellness Programs: Promoting Better Health While Controlling Costs.

 How has the Chamber highlighted the importance of workplace wellness?

-During the first full week of April as part of “National Workplace Wellness Week,” the Chamber hosts an annual event emphasizing innovations in workplace and community wellness.
+In April, as part of National Workplace Wellness Week, the Chamber hosts an annual event emphasizing innovations in workplace and community wellness.

-On April 6, 2017, the U.S. Chamber hosted an event, “Innovations in Workplace and Community Wellness: A New Era,” which highlighted trends in workplace and community wellness initiatives emphasizing strategies to influence behavior change; promoting mindfulness at work; and improving health through genetics.
+In April 2017, the Chamber hosted an event, Innovations in Workplace and Community Wellness: A New Era, which highlighted trends in workplace and community wellness initiatives emphasizing strategies to influence behavior change; promoting mindfulness at work; and improving health through genetics.

 An event summary accompanied with photos can be found here.

-On April 7, 2016, speakers at the forum, “Innovations in Workplace and Community Wellness: Aligning Business Goals With a Healthy Workforce,” emphasized innovative workplace wellness programs; how implementation of the health care reform law is impacting public health and strategies to influence behavior change; technological advancements and generational perspectives on health.
+In April 2016, speakers at the forum, Innovations in Workplace and Community Wellness: Aligning Business Goals With a Healthy Workforce, stressed innovative workplace wellness programs; how implementation of the health care reform law is impacting public health and strategies to influence behavior change; technological advancements and generational perspectives on health.

-The report discusses the characteristics of successful and effective workplace wellness programs, how workplace wellness can be a win-win for employers and employees, and the legal and regulatory parameters associated with these programs.
+This report discusses the characteristics of successful and effective workplace wellness programs, how workplace wellness can be a win-win for employers and employees, and the legal and regulatory parameters associated with these programs.